Microsoft Unified Enterprise Support

 Who is impacted: Chief Technology Officer (CTO)

-Pricing Predictability of Microsoft Unified Support is a risk to enterprise technology budgets.
+Pricing Predictability is one of the biggest Microsoft Unified Support risks to enterprise technology budgets.
 CTOs must be able to accurately forecast Microsoft cloud consumption while avoiding significant future Unified cost increases.

 Unified Support’s unlimited Microsoft product support initially looks attractive but often results in significant cost increases for enterprises over time.
 Unified Support is forecasted to cost 2-5x more than Premier over the next 5 years and a 6-8 % increase in most Enterprise Agreements (EA) at renewal.